-I’m an assistant professor of journalist at Ball State University, where I’m also the Director of the Digital Media Minor, an interdisciplinary program that blends technology, storytelling, and human-computer interaction elements together.
+I’m an assistant professor of journalism at Ball State University, where I’m also the Director of the Digital Media Minor, an interdisciplinary program that blends technology, storytelling, and human-computer interaction elements together.

 The site is broken down into four distinct elements:

 - The Blog: I’ll post thoughts on education, philosophy, teacher-student interaction, and interesting tidbits about learning.
 I also use the tags to help categorize my projects, presentations, and talks.

 - The Classes: I make all my syllabi, materials, and lectures available to anyone who wants to see what I do, watch my lectures, and interact with the material.
 It’s in a constant state of distress, though, as I redo the classes each term.

 - The Invictus Writers: This is an ongoing writing project I do each year with a group of hand-picked students.
 I teach them how to write long-form stories, and we publish a book at the end of the year.

 - The Digital Media Minor: This is where I house all the information for our interdisciplinary program.

 I have a special page where I keep a semi-updated list and description of the most important books I’ve read as they relate to information, technology, storytelling, and design.

 Mostly, though, I love telling stories.
 I write, I create podcasts, I tinker with video, I work in the weird space between digital, print, and the real world.